Setup¶

 To update UNI to the latest version:

-- Stop the server by running the
+- Stop the server by pressing Ctrl+C in the UNI terminal window

-uni server downcommand - Run the
+uni update - Run

 Hardware requirements¶